epoch8/vedana.tech/src/content/docs/guides/setting-up-data-model.md

 Once all tables are filled in:

-1. Open the Backoffice at `http://localhost:8000`, click **Update Data Model** in Grist.
+1. Open the Backoffice at `http://localhost:8000`, click **Reload Data Model** in Grist.
 This loads the current state of all seven tables into the system. **Skipping this step means none of your changes will be applied during ETL.**
 2. Navigate to the ETL section, and run the pipeline.
 3. Wait for all ETL steps to complete: data model load, data load, and embedding generation.